-In addition to these teams the Club trains younger players and enters them into various competitions in the local area.
+In addition to these teams the Club trains younger players from Under 7s and up and enters them into various competitions in the local area.

 The Hakoah Futsal Club has divided its mens team into two teams.
 Everyone who is eligible to go to Maccabiah has been put into one team and all the other mens and youth players into a second team.
 By doing this, we hope that when the trials for Maccabiah are run, a lot of our Hakoah players are selected to play.
 For the Maccabiah Team and the players that are selected this is the start of a long journey that will hopefully lead to Gold in Israel in 2022.